A safety campaign to promote harmony in mobility

 - Cross streets at crosswalks.
 This is where drivers expect pedestrians.

-- Look for cars in all directions – including those turning left or right.
+- Look for cars and bicycles in all directions – including those turning left or right.

-- Never assume a driver sees you.
-Make eye contact with drivers as they approach you to make sure you are seen.
+- Never assume an operator or driver sees you.
+Make eye contact with them as they approach you to make sure you are seen.

 - Try to be visible at all times.
 If you are walking at night, bright clothing and reflective materials will help others see you.

-- Remain in the pedestrian area and stay out of the bike lanes.
+- Remain in the sidewalk pedestrian area and stay out of the bike lanes.

 Bicycling is a fun, healthy, and popular mode of transportation at MSU.
-Here are a few things you can to to practice safe cycling:
+Here are a few things you can do to practice safe cycling:

 - Wear a bicycle helmet.